Garvit08/python_codes/pythondatabase/README.md

->>> This are some python scripts which can be used in sql
+>>> These are some python scripts which can be used in sql